A payment agreement is subject to the discretion and approval of DOR. DOR reserves the right to deny your proposal for any reason.

 - For total (individual or business) tax liabilities of $5,001 or greater

-- An individual and business tax liability cannot be combined on a payment agreement (unless responsible person case).
+- An individual and business tax liability cannot be combined on a payment agreement (unless responsible person case or sole proprietorship).
 They must be created separately.

 - You must have a Notice of Assessment (1st bill) or a Statement of Account (2nd bill) to be eligible for a payment agreement.

 - If you received a Notice of Intent to Assess you must wait until you receive the Notice of Assessment to set up a payment agreement.

 How do I set up a payment agreement?

 There are two ways you can set up a payment agreement.

 - Online with MassTaxConnect (For payment agreements of $5,000 or less),

 - When registered on MassTaxConnect select "More", and then choose "Request a Payment Plan" within the Collection Notices section.

 - Non MassTaxConnect users can easily register online by creating a user name and password.

 - MassTaxConnect video: How to Request a Payment Plan